 We teach Science in EYFS as an integral part of the topic work covered during the year.
-Ongoing scientific experiences and opportunities are planned from the objectives set out in the Early Year Framework, which underpin the curriculum planning for children age 3 - 5.
-Knowledge and Understanding of the World ensures children develop early scientific ideas and processes through hands on activities, practical exploration and outdoor experiences.
+Ongoing scientific experiences and opportunities are planned from the objectives set out in the EYFS Framework, which underpin the curriculum planning for children age 3 - 5.
+Understanding the World ensures children develop early scientific ideas and processes through hands on activities, practical exploration and outdoor experiences.

 Curricular links with Science

 There are many opportunities across all year groups for children to further develop their English skills through their science learning.
 Speaking and listening is an integral part of the way that science is taught at Hillside and children are encouraged to ask and answer questions and discuss observations made.
 Writing opportunities are planned to enable children to apply their skills for a range of purposes.
 For example:

 Writing non chronological reports about the topic studied, writing explanations of phenomena observed, recording findings using scientific vocabulary with accuracy, designing menus for animals, writing in response to a letter received asking for advise, writing a diary to record the growth of a plant.